 Conclusion First

-The TFIDF value is not only influenced by the frequency of a word in the current document (i.e., term frequency TF), but also by its distribution across the entire document collection (i.e., inverse document frequency IDF).
+TFIDF value is not only dependent on the frequency of a word in the current document (i.e., term frequency TF), but also on its distribution across the entire document collection (i.e., inverse document frequency IDF).
 Specifically, the TFIDF value consists of two parts:

 Term Frequency (TF)

-Definition: The ratio of the number of times a word appears in the document to the total number of words in the document.
+Definition: The ratio of the number of times term \(t\) appears in the document to the total number of words in the document.

 Formula: